Mark Aiken

-Mark Aiken is a Northern Irish actor.
+Mark Aiken is an actor from Northern Ireland.

 Biography

 Aiken was born in Belfast, Northern Ireland and attended The London Academy of Music and Dramatic Art.
-He has appeared in numerous UK and US TV drama series including CSI: Crime Scene Investigation, The Sarah Jane Adventures, Spooks, Waking the Dead, Jonathan Creek and Soldier Soldier.
-He also appeared in the second series of the famous Gold Blend couple advertisements for Nescafé.
+He has appeared in a number of UK and US TV drama series including 24, CSI: Crime Scene Investigation, The Sarah Jane Adventures, Spooks, Waking the Dead, Jonathan Creek and Soldier Soldier.
+He also appeared in the third season of Marcella.

+He also appeared in the second series of the Gold Blend couple advertisements for Nescafé.